bcornec44/SociaKeyboard/README.md

 # Online Translation

-SociaKeyboard introduces a **unique translation feature** not available in the original HeliBoard:
+KeyFluent introduces a **unique translation feature** not available in the original HeliBoard:

 * 🌍 **Translation Flags in the Suggestion Bar**:
   New flag icons appear in the word suggestion bar, allowing you to instantly translate the current text input into the selected language.